Marius Willsch

-Marius Willsch (born 18 March 1991) is a German professional footballer who plays as a right midfielder for 1860 Munich.
+Marius Willsch (born 18 March 1991) is a German former professional footballer who played as a right midfielder.

 Career

 Willsch began his career with 1860 Munich, and was promoted to the reserve team in 2010.
 He made 50 appearances in the Regionalliga Süd over the next two years, scoring three times.
 In July 2012 he signed for SpVgg Unterhaching of the 3.
 Liga, alongside team-mates Daniel Hofstetter and Marcel Kappelmaier.
 He left Unterhaching after two seasons and signed for 1.
 FC Saarbrücken.
+Willsch retired at the end of the 2022–23 season.